In 2022, tuition for full-time students at Robert Morris University Illinois was $32,390 a year.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at RMC is $14,808 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at RMC is $12,680 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the RMC's on-campus cafeterias and dining halls.

 |Total Estimated Costs|